Microscopic theory of electron quadrupling condensates: Introduction

-Understanding the fermionic aspects of the state, such as the quasiparticle spectrum, is essential for explaining many of its physical properties, like transport, thermal, and thermoelectric behavior of the material.
-The BCS theory successfully provides a microscopic framework to describe these features in superconductors.
-However, no analogous microscopic fermionic theory has been reported for states involving electron quadrupling.
-This paper reports the development of such a theory.
+Fermionic properties of a physical state, such as the quasiparticle spectrum, are crucial for understanding many of its physical responses, like transport, thermal, ultrasound attentuation, Nuclear Magnetic Resonance and thermoelectric behavior of the material.
+The BCS theory successfully provided a microscopic framework to describe the fermionic properties of superconductors.
+However, no microscopic fermionic theory has been reported for states involving electron quadrupling.
+This paper presents the development of such a theory.